matthieugomez/statar/README.md

 statar
 ======

 A tentative *beta* set of R commands for Stata users.
-I coded useful Stata commands when they're not intuitive in `data.table`.

 Syntax is close to Stata:
 - Arguments in the option `cols` can be character vectors and wildcards.
 They can be negated with "-".